bullmoose20/MK-Docs/docs/files/overlays.md

     ```

     1. This must appear once and **only once** in any Overlay file
-    2. This tells Komet to use text as the overlay rather than an image
+    2. This tells Kometa to use text as the overlay rather than an image
-    3. This is the criteria that Komet will use to define what should receive the overlay
+    3. This is the criteria that Kometa will use to define what should receive the overlay

     Here is an example of how the Overlay will look